Faulty Thermistor Symptoms

 • Blower motor broken or cold air for only a short time (in car A/C systems with thermistors)

-While these may indicate a thermistor that’s not quite right, you can confirm for sure by testing your thermistor!
+These are the warning signs of a failing thermistor, but you should confirm for sure by testing your thermistor.
 That’s the most surefire way of knowing if a thermistor is faulty.

 What Causes Thermistor Failure?

-Usually, thermistor failure is caused by an open circuit due to mechanical separation between the resistor element and lead material.
+Usually, a faulty thermistor happens from mechanical separation between the resistor element and lead material.
 This can happen as a result of improper handling, thermal mismatch, or heat damage.
-Another common reason thermistors fail is simply aging.
-Over time, the thermistor circuit becomes less accurate and displays incorrect temperatures.
-In this case, it’s easiest to choose a replacement.
+Over time, the thermistor circuit becomes less accurate and displays temperatures that aren’t right.
+In this case, it’s easiest to get a replacement.

 How to Choose a Replacement For Your Faulty Thermistor

-There are two main types of thermistors.
+There are two major varieties of thermistors.
 The first is negative temperature coefficient (NTC) thermistors.
 NTC thermistors decrease resistance when temperatures increase.
-The second is positive temperature coefficient (PTC) thermistors, which increase their resistance when the temperature increases.
-If you need a replacement thermistor, ask yourself the following questions:
+The second is positive temperature coefficient (PTC) thermistors.
+They increase their resistance when the temperature increases.
+If you need a replacement thermistor, here are the questions to ask:

 • What’s the base resistance of the thermistor you’re replacing?